Outsized Lifestyle in Jackson Hole

-As I think about why most of my friends moved to Jackson Hole, it really comes down to quality of life.
+When I think about why most of my friends moved to Jackson Hole, it really comes down to quality of life.
 Conversations are rarely centered on what you do for a living.
-They’re more interested in what you are passionate about and the adventures you’ve been on lately.
+People are more interested in what you are passionate about and the adventures you’ve been on lately.

 If you have children, Jackson Hole provides an instant community of parents and kids who are excited to share adventures with you and your family.
 I especially enjoy the quality of family time I get here.
-Whether you are going for a hike in the national park or boating at the lake, most social events include kids.
-Our friends have become our extended family.
+Whether it’s hiking in a national park or boating at a lake, most social events include kids.
+Our friends are our extended family.

-As your children grow up, they can enjoy a lot of freedom because the town is so small, public transportation is readily available and parents look out for each other’s kids.
+As children grow up, they can enjoy more freedom here than in most places because of the small community size, readily available public transportation and parents looking out for each other’s kids.
 Some may even go so far as to say that the ethics of the “cowboy community” and the Code of the West have helped promote a self-policing system that makes our community safe.

-People who live here have a shared set of values and love of this place that allow us to break down barriers and form deep and meaningful bonds.
+People who live here have a shared set of values and love of Jackson Hole that allow us to break down barriers and form deep and meaningful bonds.
 There’s no better place to see this in action than going to “Church” at the Stagecoach on a Sunday night, where cowboys, billionaires and ski bums have been rubbing elbows and two-stepping together for more than 50 years.
-Unlike most mountain towns, there is a reverence for the Old West and a living history of the cowboy lifestyle here.
+Unlike most mountain towns, there is a reverence for the Old West and a living history of the cowboy lifestyle.

-This community’s commitment to health is also reflected in the five-star rating our local hospital, St. John’s Medical Center, recently received from the Centers for Medicare and Medicaid Services, a designation awarded to only a handful of hospitals nationwide.
+This community’s commitment to health is also reflected in the five-star rating our local hospital, St. John’s Health, recently received from the Centers for Medicare and Medicaid Services, a designation awarded to only a handful of hospitals nationwide.

 Unlike other communities where parents struggle to get their kids outside, our kids here can ski all winter and participate in countless outdoor activities in the summer.
-Our challenge is to keep them outfitted in all the gear they need, from skis to hiking boots, kayaks to mountain bikes.
+The biggest challenge is keeping them outfitted in all the gear they need, from skis to hiking boots, kayaks to mountain bikes.
 Thank goodness for the annual community ski, bike and boat swaps!

 “Sunday Church” at the Stagecoach

 In 1942, 10 years after prohibition, when Franklin Roosevelt was president and John Wayne had just filmed “Wyoming Outlaw,” the Stagecoach bar, at the base of Teton Pass, became the watering hole of Wilson, Wyoming.
 Since 1969, The Stagecoach Band has had a regular gig on Sunday nights from 6 p.m. to 10 p.m.
 Locals call it “Sunday Church” because it is so revered.
-They always end the set with a campfire rendition of “Stay on the Sunny Side of Life.”
+The band always ends the set with a campfire rendition of “Keep on the Sunny Side of Life.”
 It’s a perfect way to bookend your weekend and set you off on the right foot for the coming week.